-We helped Of a Kind drastically improve performance and level up their marketing reach by fixing deep-rooted technology problems
+We helped Of a Kind improve their site's performance and level up their marketing reach

 In 2014, Of a Kind’s e-commerce presence was due for a refresh.
 The site was slow to load certain pages, stability was an ongoing concern, and Tumblr was still being used as a CMS despite many shortcomings.
 When trying to market their products, the founders discovered that their product database was simply not organized in a way that was compatible with major marketing channels.